RoCorbera/BlueVGA/README.md

 ### Documentation and functions

-Please look at "BlueVGA.h" for further information on each possible function of the library There are also good examples in the library
+Please look at "BlueVGA.h" for further information on each possible function of the library.

+There are also good examples within the library

 ### Important Information